Healthdirect Free Australian health advice you can count on.

 Short-sightedness causes light to focus in front of the retina instead of on the back of the eye, causing distant objects to appear blurred.

-If you feel that you or your child might be short-sighted, see your doctor or optometrist for an eye test.
+If you feel that you or your child might be short-sighted, see your optometrist for an eye test.

 How is short-sightedness diagnosed?

-An eye test using an eye chart will allow an optometrist or ophthalmologist to diagnose short-sightedness.
+An optometrist or ophthalmologist can do an eye test using an eye chart to diagnose short-sightedness.

-Children should have their vision checked when they start both primary and secondary schools.
+Children should have their vision checked when they start school.
+An eye test is also advised when starting high-school.

 How is short-sightedness treated?

-Some research suggests that certain treatments might be able to slow the progression of short-sightedness in children.
+Recent research suggests that certain treatments might be able to slow the progression of short-sightedness.
 If you want to know more about this, talk to your optometrist or doctor.

 Learn more here about the development and quality assurance of healthdirect content.